 Pictured right is Vernon Brundage Jr., Class of ’09, who was an economics major.
 He is now an economist in the Bureau of Labor Statistics, Washington, D.C.
 He noted that participating in the Honors Track gave him valuable faculty mentoring that contributed

 to his success: “Professor James Jozefowicz saw enough potential in me to encourage me to participate in the Economics Honors Track.”

 More information about Honors Tracks in the College of Humanities and Social Sciences.

 If you’re interested in going to law school, IUP has a variety of pre-law oriented minors to help you prepare.

 More information about pre-law in CHSS.

-The faculty of the different departments and programs in the College of Humanities and Social Sciences often create new classes to meet the needs of IUP's students.
-Here is a page with information about our new classes.
+The faculty of the different departments and programs in the College of Humanities and Social Sciences often create new classes to meet the needs of IUP’s students.

 Further, most of the departments in CHSS offer a Bachelor of Arts degree, but there are some programs leading to a Bachelor of Science degree.